 If you have a larger budget to spend and you want to get a really powerful system that can not only handle VR-gaming, but that will also allow you to play games on a higher resolution monitor, then this $1,000 gaming PC might be a better option for you.

-This build comes with a six-core AMD Ryzen 5 3600 processor, an RX 5700 XT graphics card, 16GB of RAM, a 960GB SSD, and a nice-looking mid tower case.
+This build comes with an Intel Core i5-12400F processor, an RX 6700 XT graphics card, 16GB of RAM, a 1TB SSD, and a nice-looking mid tower case.

-In terms of VR-gaming performance, this system easily exceeds the requirements for both the Rift and the Vive.
+In terms of VR-gaming performance, this system easily exceeds the requirements for the Valve Index, the Rift, and the Vive.
 For standard gaming, this system will allow you to easily max out games on a 1080P monitor and it will allow you to play games on a 1440P 144Hz monitor or a 4K monitor.
 For the best experience, make sure that you pair this sytem with a FreeSync monitor in order to take advantage of AMD’s variable refresh rate technology (helps provide incredibly smooth gameplay.)

 Ultimately, though, if you have about a thousand dollars to spend and you want a PC that will give you a lot more performance and open up the doors to higher resolution gaming, then this system would be your best bet.